The Best 5th Wheel for Full-Time Living

 For starters, if the kitchen in your 5th wheel includes an island, this is a major plus.

-One of the hard parts about cooking in an RV, 5th wheel, or travel trailer is that counter space can be extremely limited.
+One of the hard parts about cooking in an RV, 5th wheel, or travel trailer is counter space can be extremely limited.
 But an island gives you additional space for your sous chef (aka husband, wife, partner, kids, etc.) to help with food prep while you’re tending the gas range or oven.

 For example, consider the benefits of a layout in which the refrigerator is next to the sink, which is then followed by a section of counter space before you get to the gas range/oven/microwave area.